AdobeDocs/journey-optimizer.es-ES/help/using/offers/export-catalog/export-decisions.md

 >
 >Obtenga información sobre cómo acceder a los conjuntos de datos exportados para cada objeto de la biblioteca de ofertas en [esta sección](../export-catalog/access-dataset.md).

-Esta es la lista de todos los campos que se pueden utilizar en la variable **[!UICONTROL Decision Object Repository - Decisions]** conjunto de datos (anteriormente conocido como Repositorio de objetos de decisión - Actividades).
+Esta es la lista de todos los campos que se pueden utilizar en la variable **[!UICONTROL Repositorio de objetos de decisión: decisiones]** conjunto de datos (anteriormente conocido como Repositorio de objetos de decisión - Actividades).

 <!--A decision (formerly known as offer decision) is used to control the decisioning process.
 It specifies the filter applied to the total inventory to narrow down offers by topic/category, the placement to narrow down the inventory to those offers that technically fit into the reserved space for the offer and specifies a fallback option should the combined constraints disqualify all available personalization offers.-->